I have lost count of nights with a blinking cursor and a blank page. I want a strong article, but ambition without a first move is a trap.

 Address these pain points to keep readers engaged—you're answering their concerns and objections.

-For example, find a relevant subreddit and then use a custom Google search using phrases and modifiers such as, “how to” and “what.”
+To find these pain points, try searching forum websites and online communities such as Reddit or Quora.
+Find a relevant subreddit and then use a custom Google search using phrases and modifiers such as "how to" and "what."

 This trick will help you find relevant pain points.